skair72/scrapImagesYandex/README.md

 You need a python >=3.6

-Just clon my repo and run main.py with flags, where:
+Just clone my repo and run main.py with flags, where:

 * Number of images: -c
 * Folder to save: -f